MatousMarik/ulohapython23/solution/readme.md

 Solution for sql task is in sql directory, the rest is for python task.

+Since the solution is really straightforward documentation is omitted.

 To run the solution use commands bellow:

 - install requirements by: